forwards/conferences/How-to - Diversity Scholarships.md

 <h4> Create reviewing committee </h4>

-Around 10 people from the Forwards organization.
-Usually there are around 150-200 applications, so 30-40 per reviewer.
+Around 10 people from Forwards, R-Ladies, etc. Usually there are around 150-200 applications, so 30-40 per reviewer.

-Examples of reviewers from past years: Anna Quaglieri, Augustina Ragwitz, Imke Mayer, Jennifer Thompson, Jonathan Godfrey, Julie Josse, Maëlle Salmon, Scott Chamberlain, Sina Rüeger
+Examples of reviewers from past years: Anna Quaglieri, Augustina Ragwitz, Imke Mayer, Jennifer Thompson, Jonathan Godfrey, Julie Josse, Maëlle Salmon, Scott Chamberlain, Sina Rüeger.

+It is helpful if the committee is diverse, reflecting the marginalized groups that are likely to apply.

 <h3> 2.
 During application phase </h3>